 Before we answer those questions, let’s look at what might be causing the problem, putting a strain on our bodies, the food supply system and the environment as a whole.

 Through reviewing overall trends in food, a researcher at George Washington University found a clear correlation between the rise of processed foods and the rise of obesity in the US.

 “When comparing the U.S. diet to the diet of those who live in “blue zones” — areas with populations living to age 100 without chronic disease — the differences are stark,” said Frame, assistant professor of clinical research and leadership at the GW School of Medicine and Health Sciences.
 “Many of the food trends we reviewed are tied directly to a fast-paced U.S. lifestyle that contributes to the obesity epidemic we are now facing.”
 You can read the full article published ScienceDaily here.

 Given the clear correlation between obesity, chronic diseases and processed food, eating very little or no processed food is a great start to living a healthier life.
 It will also help to reduce plastic waste as most processed foods are packaged in some form of a package, often plastic.

-Processed foods are a very profitable industry which markets cheap, sugary foods to make money, but it’s created to be good for the bottom line and share prices of those companies not necessarily for your health or the planet.
-I don’t see how processed foods can form part of a sustainable lifestyle unless the industry completely changes their approach.
+Processed foods are a very profitable industry that markets cheap, sugary foods to make money, but it’s created to be good for the bottom line and share prices of those companies not necessarily for your health or the planet.
+I don’t see how processed foods can form part of a sustainable lifestyle unless the industry completely changes its approach.